Skip to Main Content

 • Assist directly or indirectly in instruction or supervision of Tennessee Tech students in community programs, internships, or seminars for practicing professionals.

-The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) specifies that a GTS who has primary responsibility for teaching a course for credit and/or assigning final grades for such a course must:
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) specifies that a GSTA who has primary responsibility for teaching a course for credit and/or assigning final grades for such a course shall:

 • Have earned at least 18 graduate credit hours in his/her teaching discipline,